mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 This is just an ordinary Vaadin component which you can insert anywhere into your View.
 Its API consists of a single public property named `article`.
-When you assign this property, the `ArticleEditor` will populate the fields and the user will be able toedit the article.
+When you assign this property, the `ArticleEditor` will populate the fields and the user will be able to edit the article.
 When you press the "Save Article" button, the `ArticleEditor` component will either create a new article, or update an existing one.

 The function `HasComponents.articleEditor()` looks interesting.
-The function has been specially crafted in a way that allows us to build Vaadin UIs in a tree-like manner, using purely Kotlin code.
-This technique is called DSL (Domain Specific Language), which is true - in a way we have constructed a 'language' used to create Vaadin UIs.
+The function has been specially crafted in a way that allows us to build Vaadin UIs in a structured way, using purely Kotlin code.
+This technique is called DSL (Domain Specific Language).
+The name fits - in a way we have constructed a 'language' used to create Vaadin UIs.
 You can find more information about the Kotlin DSL at the [Kotlin Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).

+Using type-safe builders or DSL has the advantage that the Kotlin compiler will check for typos, and the Kotlin IDEA plugin will help us with the auto-completion.

 > **Note:** The [Karibu-DSL](https://github.com/mvysny/karibu-dsl) library actually defines such builder functions for every Vaadin component.
 You can check the [Basic.kt](https://github.com/mvysny/karibu-dsl/blob/master/karibu-dsl-v8/src/main/kotlin/com/github/vok/karibudsl/Basic.kt) file